gepetobio/100-days-of-code/r1-log.md

 ### R1D5
 Today I studied TDD, React/Redux configuration, Functional Programming, worked on a FCC algorithm (struggled with it tbh) and managed to meet @Isaac_Sogunro and work on a project of his!
 Most productive and fun day so far!

+### R1D6
+Today I studied a bit of Functional Programming and worked on refactoring a piece of code that I wasn't happy with.
+I failed: found a bug on the original code, couldn't fix it and I'm still not happy with it.
+Least productive day so far :-(